laksh-bhat/mlstorm/README.md

   - fire away the command `mvn -f m2-pom.xml package` (Assuming that you have maven installed!)
   - this builds the `mlstorm-00.01-jar-with-dependencies.jar` in the `$REPO/mlstorm/target` directory.

 3. There is also an implementation of an ensemble of binary classifiers (topology.weka.EnsembleBinaryClassifierTopology) and it's online counterpart (topology.weka.OnlineEnsembleBinaryClassifierTopology).
-All the base/weak learning algorithms are run in parallel with their predictions reduced into (ReducerAggregator) a meta-classifier training sample labelled using the original dataset.
-We use linear SVM as our meta classifier and a bunch of weak learners including pruned decision trees, perceptron, svm, decision stubs etc.
+All the base/weak learning algorithms are run in parallel with their continuous predictions reduced into (a ReducerAggregator aggregating a grouped stream) a meta-classifier training sample labelled using the original dataset.
+We use `linear SVM` as our meta classifier and a bunch of weak learners including `pruned decision trees, perceptron, svm, decision stubs` etc.

     You may submit the topologies for execution using the following command